coreos/ignition/doc/configuration-v3_0-experimental.md

       * **_id_** (integer): the group ID of the owner.
       * **_name_** (string): the group name of the owner.
   * **_links_** (list of objects): the list of links to be created
-    * **filesystem** (string): the internal identifier of the filesystem in which to write the link.
-This matches the last filesystem with the given identifier.
     * **path** (string): the absolute path to the link
     * **_overwrite_** (boolean): whether to delete preexisting nodes at the path.
     * **_user_** (object): specifies the symbolic link's owner.